 Intellectual and Developmental Disabilities (IDD)

-Some people involved in the justice system or who use substances also have intellectual or developmental disabilities (IDD).
 Research from Prison Policy Initiative estimates that Around 15-25% of incarcerated people have intellectual or developmental disabilities.
 Understanding this unique intersection of experience is important for providers and staff who seek to serve these individuals.
-Intellectual and Developmental disabilities include Autism spectrum disorders, ADD/ADHD, developmental delays, learning disabilities, and various genetic conditions, among others.
+Intellectual and Developmental Disabilities (I/DD) include Autism spectrum disorders, ADD/ADHD, developmental delays, learning disabilities, and various genetic conditions, among others.

 Advocacy